 - Work with 2–3 files at a time.

-- Use phased comparisons (A vs B, then compare with C).
+- Use staged comparisons (A vs B, then fold in C).

 -